buddydev/bp-featured-members/readme.txt

 For more screenshots, Please see [BuddyPress Featured Members Plugin](https://buddydev.com/plugins/bp-featured-members/) page.

 == Changelog ==

+= 1.0.5 =
+* Rename size attribute to avatar size so that more understandable

 = 1.0.4 =
 * Add avatar size support in widget and shortcodes